microsoft/onefuzz/src/integration-tests/libfuzzer-dotnet/README.md

-# Fuzzing .Net using SharpFuzz & libFuzzer
+# Fuzzing .Net using libfuzzer-dotnet

 Fuzzing .Net using libFuzzer makes use of three Open Source capabilities.